Qabel/qabel-desktop/README.md

 The project includes a vagrantbox that is able to create the windows setup.
 Launch it with `vagrant up` from the project root.
-Then, after extracting the Qabel Desktop distribution to `installer/dist`, build the installer from inside the vm:
+Then, build the installer from inside the vm:

 ```BASH
 vagrant ssh